mc2-project/opaque-sql/README.md

 [![Build Status](https://travis-ci.org/ucbrise/opaque.svg?branch=master)](https://travis-ci.org/ucbrise/opaque)

-Opaque is a package for Apache Spark SQL that enables very strong security for DataFrames -- data encryption and access pattern hiding -- using Intel SGX trusted hardware.
+Opaque is a package for Apache Spark SQL that enables strong security for DataFrames using Intel SGX trusted hardware.
 The aim is to enable analytics on sensitive data in an untrusted cloud.
-See our upcoming NSDI 2017 paper [1] for more details.
+Opaque allows encrypting the contents of a DataFrame.
+Subsequent operations on them will run within SGX enclaves.

-Opaque allows marking DataFrames as <em>encrypted</em> or <em>oblivious</em> (encrypted with access pattern protection).
-The contents of these DataFrames will be encrypted, and subsequent operations on them will run within SGX enclaves.
+This project is based on our NSDI 2017 paper [1].
+The oblivious execution mode is not included in this release.

 Disclaimers: This is an alpha preview of Opaque, which means the software is still in development (not production-ready!).
 Unlike the Spark cluster, the master must be run within a trusted environment (e.g., on the client).